slackapi/java-slack-sdk/docs/content/guides/rtm.md

 # Real Time Messaging (RTM)

-[The Real Time Messaging API](https://api.slack.com/rtm) is a WebSocket-based API that allows you to receive events from Slack in real-time and send messages as users.
-It's sometimes referred to just as the "RTM API".

 :::danger

-RTM isn't available for modern scoped apps anymore.
+RTM is a deprecated feature and is no longer available for modern scoped apps.

 We recommend using the [Events API](/guides/events-api) and [Web API](/guides/web-api-basics) instead.
 If you need to use RTM (possibly due to corporate firewall limitations), you can do so by creating a legacy scoped app.
 If you have an existing RTM app, do not update its scopes as it will be updated to a modern scoped app and stop working with RTM.

 :::

----
 ## Prerequisites

+[The Real Time Messaging API](https://api.slack.com/rtm) is a WebSocket-based API that allows you to receive events from Slack in real-time and send messages as users.

 To use the RTM Client, in addition to the `slack-api-client` library, `javax.websocket-api` and `tyrus-standalone-client (1.x)` are required.
 Here is a minimum Maven settings file.